Extending the User model

 $baseTable = $model->getTable();

-// Hardcode the table name here, or you can access it using the classMapper and `getTable`
+// Hardcode the table name here, or inject the model and use `getTable`

 $auxTable = 'members';